w-drammeh/math-pad/README.md

 # math-pad

-Knows a mathematics algorithm?
+Knew a mathematics algorithm?
 Implement it with Java.

 MathPad is a simple and capable mathematics algorithm implementation system.
 As a gui application, it integrates basic to intermediate level mathematics algorithms.